 Because this headband is worked in rows, you can make it as long or short as you like.
 Remember this headband is NOT a toy, and you may want to leave the small wooden beads off the flower if you plan on making this for a child.

-Row 1: sc in second ch from hook, sc in each remaining stitch, ch 1, turn (5)
+Row 1: sc in second ch from hook, sc in each remaining st across, ch 1, turn.
+(5)

-Rows 2-8: sc in the post of the stitch.
-It will look like an upside down v, and be different from the traditional stitch placement.
-Sc in each post (or center) of the stitch across.
-When you get to the end, sc in final stitch, ch 1, turn
+Rows 2-8: sc in post (or center) of each stitch across, When you get to the end, sc in final stitch, ch 1, turn (5)

-Row 9: 2 sc in post of first stitch, sc in post of next 3 stitches, 2 sc in final stitch, ch 1 turn (7)
+Row 9: 2 sc in post of first st, sc in post of next 3 sts, 2 sc in final st, ch 1 turn.
+(7)

 Repeat row 14 until your band is about 4-6” inches shorter than the head circumference of the person you are making it for, then begin decrease rows.
 I crochet very loosely and did a total of 72 rows before decreasing.

 Note: Final sc2tog of each row will be worked in the center of the second to last stitch, and in the last stitch as normal.